AdobeDocs/marketo-measure.en/help/marketo-measure-salesforce-reporting/additional-functionality/postlc-touchpoints-and-lead-engagement.md

 ---
 unique-page-id: 18874562
-description: PostLC Touchpoints and Lead Engagement - Bizible - Product Documentation
+description: PostLC Touchpoints and Lead Engagement - Marketo Measure - Product Documentation
 title: PostLC Touchpoints and Lead Engagement
 exl-id: 3ee5c571-195e-46c7-b150-fedcbc3614cb
 ---
 # PostLC Touchpoints and Lead Engagement {#postlc-touchpoints-and-lead-engagement}

-Bizible's Post-Lead Creation (PostLC) touchpoints are available for customers using multi-touch attribution models (W-Shape and above).
+Marketo Measure's Post-Lead Creation (PostLC) touchpoints are available for customers using multi-touch attribution models (W-Shape and above).
 When a Lead or Contact returns to your website and continues to fill out forms, these form submissions will register as PostLC touchpoints.
 These touchpoints allow you to see what content is driving Leads to continue to engage with your site, long after their first conversion.
 PostLC touchpoints share attribution credit with all the intermediary touchpoints within an Opportunity; 10% attribution credit is allotted to intermediary touchpoints, and is distributed equally among all touches.

 ![](assets/1.png)